 People at risk for type 2 diabetes can prevent or delay the disease by making modest lifestyle changes that include weight loss and physical activity.
 In Maryland people with prediabetes can take a National Diabetes Prevention Program class.

-If you have these risk factors, you may be a high risk for prediabetes and type 2 diabetes.
+Individuals with the following risk factors may be at high risk for prediabetes and type 2 diabetes.

-- You are physically active fewer than 3 times per week
+Physically active fewer than 3 times per week.

-Race and ethnicity also affect your risk.
+Race and ethnicity also affect risk of diabetes.
 African Americans, Hispanic/Latinx Americans, American Indians, Pacific Islanders, and some Asian Americans are at particularly high risk for type 2 diabetes.

-If you score five or more on the prediabetes quiz, talk to your doctor.
-Only your doctor can say for sure if you have prediabetes or diabetes.
-Your doctor will do a blood test to confirm your result.
-Ask your doctor if a lifestyle change program or diabetes prevention program is right for you.
+If the prediabetes quiz results in a score of five or more, talk to a doctor.
+Only a doctor can say for sure if an individual has prediabetes or diabetes.
+A doctor will do a blood test to confirm the result.
+A doctor can recommend if a lifestyle change program or diabetes prevention program is appropriate.